St. Louis Brain Injury Attorney

 - Other documents, statements, and records

 Also, keep a journal of the treatment you receive as well as the difficulties and challenges you have to deal with as a result of your injury.
-All of this will assist your brain injury lawyer in building a strong case for compensation.
+All of this will assist your traumatic brain injury attorney in building a strong case for compensation.

 Finally, it is important to seek out and hire an experienced St. Louis brain injury lawyer to assist you with your personal injury lawsuit.
-At Miller & Hine, a team of knowledgeable and experienced personal injury lawyers is ready to help you pursue compensation for your suffering.
-Visit our contact page or call us today at (314) 413-2053 to arrange a free consultation where you can learn more about how we can help you.
+At Miller & Hine law firm, a team of knowledgeable and experienced personal injury lawyers is ready to help you pursue compensation for your suffering.
+Visit our contact page or call us today at (314) 413-2053 to arrange a free consultation where you can learn more about how our law firm can help you.